-16.8.
-Response to light by earthworms
+Activity-8: Response to light by earthworms

-Activity-8: Get an earthworm from nearby moist soil.
+Get an earthworm from nearby moist soil.
 Take a glass jar.
 Cover half of the glass jar with black paper as shown in Fig. 6.
 Put some soil in the jar and put the earthworm in the jar.
 Close the jar with a lid that contains small holes, to allow air into the jar.
 When earthworm crawls out of the covered portion, shed some light on the jar.
-Then take a look at what happens?
+What happens?